 Tips for successful painting, hiding and hunting

-2. Seal each rock and do not add/attach anything to the rocks, as there is no guarantee that it will stay on and not become liter or swallowing hazards for children or wildlife.
+- Seal each rock and do not add/attach anything to the rocks, as there is no guarantee that it will stay on and not become litter or a swallowing hazard for children or wildlife.

-3. This is a gifting project.
-Many Facebook groups remind their members that this is about gifting and not always expecting to find a rock or get recognition when yours is found.
+- Many Facebook groups remind their members that this activity is about gifting and not always expecting to find a rock or get recognition when yours is found.

-4. Do not hide rocks at national parks or state parks, on private property, or on Washington State Ferries.
+- Do not hide rocks in national parks or state parks, on private property, or on Washington State Ferries.

 - Pinterest and Facebook are great places to find inspiration for colorful creations and creative messages.